Bariatric Surgery in Bangkok, Thailand

 If the gastric balloon procedure is a safe and suitable option for you, you will be asked to attend the hospital for a pre-procedure assessment.
 At this appointment, we will ask you questions about your medical history, medication, and any other operations you may have had in the past.
-You may need to undergo some routine tests, for example, a heart trace (ECG), X-ray, and blood tests.
+You may need to undergo some routine tests, for example, a heart trace (ECG), x-ray, and blood tests.

 What happens on admission to the hospital?

 You will come to the hospital the morning of your procedure unless told otherwise.
 On admission, the doctors and nurses will answer any further questions you may have.
-A nurse will check that there has been no significant changes in your health since your pre-assessment, and your temperature, pulse, blood pressure, and breathing will all be recorded.
+A nurse will check that there have been no significant changes in your health since your pre-assessment, and your temperature, pulse, blood pressure and breathing will all be recorded.
 Before having your procedure, you will be asked to put on a gown.
 You will also be asked to wear compression stockings (anti-embolic).
 They help blood flow in the deep veins in the legs and so reduce the risk of developing blood clots.
 You will need to wear these for approximately six weeks after your procedure.
 You will be asked to walk to the procedure room.

 Will I be put to sleep?